OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 *   Data about the reliability of the diagnostics collection system itself.
 *   Basic error reporting, which is health data about the operating system and applications running on your device.
 For example, basic error reporting tells us if an application, such as Microsoft Paint or a third-party game, hangs or crashes.

-For more information about what is collected in Basic data, click here (English only).

-**Full** data includes everything collected with Basic data, plus additional information that enables Microsoft to fix and improve products and services for all users.
+**Full** data includes everything collected with Basic data, plus additional information about device health, device usage, and enhanced error reporting that helps Microsoft to fix and improve products and services for all users.
 We collect the following additional information at the Full level:

 *   Additional data about the device, connectivity and configuration, beyond that collected at Basic.
 *   Status and logging information about the health of operating system and other system components (in addition to data about the update and diagnostics systems collected at Basic).
 *   App usage, such as which programs are launched on a device, how long they run, and how quickly they respond to input.
-*   Browser usage, including browsing history and search terms, on Microsoft browsers, such as Microsoft Edge or Internet Explorer.
+*   Browser usage, including browsing history and search terms, in Microsoft browsers, Microsoft Edge or Internet Explorer.
-*   Small samples of inking and typing input, which is processed to remove identifiers, sequencing information, and other data (such as names, email addresses, and numeric values) which could be used to reconstruct the original content or associate the input to the user.
-This data is never used for Tailored experiences as described below.
 *   Enhanced error reporting, including the memory state of the device when a system or app crash occurs (which may unintentionally contain user content, such as parts of a file you were using when the problem occurred).
 Crash data is never used for Tailored experiences as described below.

+Some of the data described above may not be collected from your device even if your diagnostic data setting is set to Full.
+Microsoft minimizes the volume of data it collects from all devices by collecting some of the data at the Full level from only a subset of devices (sample).
+By running the Diagnostic Data Viewer tool, you can see an icon which indicates whether your device is part of a sample and also which specific data is collected from your device.
+Instructions for how to download the Diagnostic Data Viewer tool can be found at **Start** >. **Settings** >. **Privacy** >. **Diagnostics &. feedback**.

+Specific data items collected in Windows diagnostics are subject to change to give Microsoft flexibility to collect the data needed for the purposes described.
+For example, to ensure Microsoft can troubleshoot the latest performance issue impacting users’ computing experience or update a Windows 10 device that is new to the market, Microsoft may need to collect data items that were not collected previously.
+For a current list of data types collected at both levels of diagnostics, see go.microsoft.com/fwlink/?linkid=870052 or see go.microsoft.com/fwlink/?linkid=844962 for the current list of data collected at Basic.

 We provide limited portions of error report information to partners (such as OEMs) to help them troubleshoot products and services which work with Windows and other Microsoft product and services.
 They are only permitted to use this information to repair or improve those products and services.

-If you choose to turn on **Tailored experiences**, we will use some of the data described above in Diagnostics to personalize your experiences with Windows and other products and services.
-This includes suggestions on how to customize and optimize Windows. and recommendations and offers of Windows features and supported apps, services, hardware, and peripherals.
-The scope of data will depend on whether you choose Full or Basic as your Diagnostics setting.
-For example, if you choose Full, your data will include browser and app usage.
-However, even if you enable Tailored experiences, we will not use your crash, typing, or inking input data for personalization.
+**Inking and Typing**.
+In addition to the data collected at **Basic** or **Full**, you can separately choose to help Microsoft improve inking and typing recognition by sending Inking and Typing diagnostic data.
+If you choose to do so, Microsoft will collect samples of the content you type or write to improve features such as handwriting recognition, autocompletion, next word prediction, and spelling correction in the many languages used by Windows customers.
+When Microsoft collects Inking and Typing diagnostic data, it is divided into small samples and processed to remove unique identifiers, sequencing information, and other data (such as email addresses and numeric values) which could be used to reconstruct the original content or associate the input to you.

+If you choose to turn on **Tailored experiences**, we will use your Windows diagnostic data (Basic or Full as you have selected) to offer you personalized tips, ads and recommendations to enhance Microsoft products and services for your needs.
+If you have selected Basic as your diagnostic data setting, personalization is based on information about your device, its settings and capabilities, and whether it is performing properly.
+If you have selected Full, personalization is also based on information about the websites you browse, how you use apps and features, plus additional information about device health.
+However, we do not use the content of crash dumps for personalization when we receive such data from users who have selected Full.

+Tailored experiences include suggestions on how to customize and optimize Windows. and recommendations for and offers of Microsoft and third-party products and service, features, apps, and hardware for your Windows experiences.
+For example, to help you get the most out of your device, we may tell you about features you may not know about or that are new.
+If you are having a problem with your Windows device, you may be offered a solution.
+You may be offered a chance to customize your lock screen with pictures, or to be shown more pictures of the kind you like, or fewer of the ones you don’t.
+If you stream movies in your browser, you may be recommended an app from the Microsoft Store that streams more efficiently.
+Or, if you are running out of space on your hard drive, Windows may recommend you try OneDrive or purchase hardware to gain more space.

 Top of page Location Services, Motion Sensing, &.
 RecordingLocation Services, Motion Sensing, &.
 Recording